-In the Women’s Studies Program, the development of your passions and intellectual interests come first.
-Through inventive classes, community engagement, and thoughtful mentoring, the Women’s Studies Program lets you craft an education that fits your personal and career goals.
+Through inventive classes, community engagement, and thoughtful mentoring, the Women’s, Gender and Sexuality Studies Department lets you craft an education that fits your personal and career goals.
 In the classroom, you will learn to develop your own voice in a supportive environment with engaged students.
 You will graduate with the skills needed to navigate your career and, more importantly, you will graduate empowered to face life’s challenges, ready to make a difference.

 Our Interdisciplinary program explores gender and its intersections with sexuality, race, ethnicity, class, nationality, disability, and age.
 We do not shy away from controversial issues or from contemporary political debates.
 Instead, we empower students to change the world around them by honing their critical thinking skills, deepening their commitment to social justice, and affirming their abilities to craft solutions to social problems.

 Fresno State’s Women’s, Gender and Sexuality Studies Department is one of the first of its kind in California.
 Our program holds a rich history of feminist, anti-racist, economic justice, and anti-homophobic education.
 We seek to connect intellectual inquiry with political action to address social inequalities in the Central Valley.
 We work closely with American Indian Studies, Chicano and Latin America Studies, Africana Studies, and Asian-American Studies.